World Cup 2018: Scores, Results, Highlights and Reaction from Saturday

 12 - Luis Suárez has now provided the assist for 12 of Edinson Cavani's 44 goals for Uruguay (27%).
 Partners. (via @OptaJavier). #URUPOR #URU #WorldCup https://t.co/QlSS7CEFO9

-Portugal came back into the game and equalised 10 minutes into the second half as Pepe headed home a cross into the box from a short corner.
+Portugal came back into the game and equalised 10 minutes into the second half when Pepe headed home a cross into the box from Raphael Guerreiro.

 Squawka Football highlighted Uruguay's defensive record: